 In Lawns: Regular mowing can help deter and rid one's lawn of the Japanese beetle larvae.
 The reason for this is that the root length increases with the height of the grass.
 The shorter the grass, the shorter the roots.
 The shorter the roots, the less there is for the larvae to feed on.

 If significant damage has already occurred, nematodes can be released to eat the larvae.
 This should be done when the larvae are active and present and when the weather is a little cooler.
 The most effective varieties are those in the genus Heterorhabditis.

 An insecticide can also be used on one's affected lawn.
 Most types of insecticide to treat the eggs and larvae should be applied around June when the larvae are still small and just starting to hatch.
 There are several insecticides that can be used (available at Fossil Creek Nursery) The insecticide trichlorfon is especially effective after some of the larvae have hatched.
 Remember, it is important to read and follow the labels marked on the insecticide bottles for a safe and effective application.

-Written by: Chesney Babbitt
+Author: Chesney Babbitt